dzaridis/simplatab-machine-learning-automator/README.md

 Please navigate to the [Examples Folder](Example) where examplars Train.csv and Test.csv are given along with the outcomes after the execution of the tool

 ## Requirements
+- For the **Desktop app** just follow the instructions on the next section to install it and  run it.
+Sole requirement is to have Docker Desktop installed on you system and open it before running the Simplatab Framework
 - **Python 3.x** for the Python API
 - **Docker (for Docker version)** for the Docker API and the .EXE
 - **Required Python Libraries**: `scikit-learn`, `pandas`, `numpy`, `matplotlib`, `xgboost`, `shap`, `featurewiz`